 "Clear day" shall not include the date on which notice is given, or the date of the meeting itself.
+This page is intentionally left blank

 ACCESS TO INFORMATION PROCEDURE RULES

 1. SCOPE

 These rules apply to all meetings of the Council, the Executive Committee, the Overview and Scrutiny Committee, the Standards Committee, Area Committees and other formal Committees, Sub-Committees and Panels, unless a statutory exemption applies.
 Overview and Scrutiny Task and Finish Groups are not covered by these Rules.